symfony/symfony-docs/book/security.rst

 How Security Works: Authentication and Authorization
 ----------------------------------------------------

-Symfony's security system works by determining who a user is (i.e. authentication) and then checking to see if that user should have access to a specific resource or URL.
+Symfony's security system works by determining who an user is (i.e. authentication) and then checking to see if that user should have access to a specific resource or URL.